 You may qualify for the refundable qualified facilities credit if you expanded or located a qualified facility in Arizona.
 This credit is refundable in five equal installments.
-Preapproval and post-approval are required through the Arizona Commerce Authority.
-For more information about this credit, see Arizona Form 349.
+Pre-approval and post-approval are required through the Arizona Commerce Authority.
+For more information, see Arizona Form 349.